tretoby/tretoby/README.md

 ## Objective

-Over the last few years, I have cultivated a deep interest in cybersecurity.
+Over the last few years, I have cultivated a deep interest in Information Technilogy.
 I am highly motivated to transition into this field, making it my mission to secure digital environments and educate others about potential cyber risks.

 ---
 ## Skills